adwinugroho/hugo-blog/content/article/now.md

 ### 2022
 #### Diacon Medica Technologies
 - Working on vital services & become a code reviewer
+- Working on project who used fully documentation with swagger & godoc/jsdoc

 ### 2021
 #### Diacon Medica Technologies